bootstrapworld/curriculum/lessons/Early-Math/computation/langs/en-us/slides.md

 - Look at the two Circles, below.
 - Use computation (or any other strategy) to determine if the statement of equivalence is true or false.
-- Once we're in agreement on the example, you may complete the rest of @printable-exercise{true-or-false.adoc}
+- Once we're in agreement on the example, you may complete the rest of @printable-exercise{pages/true-or-false.adoc}

 @image{images/true-or-false1.png}